A look into how this service by TD Ameritrade Investment Management may benefit you

 You can use harvested losses to offset taxes on any capital gains as well as to reduce taxable income by up to $3,000 per year

-Investing the money you save on taxes can contribute to additional portfolio growth
+Investing the money you save on taxes can contribute to portfolio growth

-TD Ameritrade Investment Management ("TDAIM") offers automated tax-loss harvesting in its ETF-based portfolios at no additional cost
+TD Ameritrade Investment Management, LLC "TDAIM" offers automated tax-loss harvesting in its ETF-based portfolios held in taxable accounts at no extra cost

-Traditionally, tax-loss harvesting has been used by sophisticated investors managing their own portfolios or by high-priced financial advisors who handle tax-loss harvesting for their wealthy clients.
-TDAIM makes this complex strategy available to all of its clients who hold the minimum balance in our Essential Portfolios and Selective Portfolios investing in ETFs, at no additional cost.
+Traditionally, tax-loss harvesting has only been available to sophisticated investors managing their own portfolios or to high-priced financial advisors who handle tax-loss harvesting for wealthy clients.
+We make this complex strategy available at no extra cost to all of our clients with taxable accounts in our Essential, Selective, and Personalized Portfolios invested in ETFs.

 How can tax-loss harvesting potentially benefit you?

-If you don’t have any capital gains or if you have more losses than gains, you can use the losses to offset up to $3,000 of other taxable income per year.
-If any harvested losses still remain, you can roll them over, helping you to lower your tax liability in future years.
-Included below is a simplified example of how tax-loss harvesting might benefit you.
+If you don’t have any capital gains or if you have more losses than gains, you can use the losses to offset up to $3,000 of other taxable income per year under current tax laws, helping you to lower your tax liability in the future.
+Included below is a description of how tax-loss harvesting might benefit you.

-Tax-loss harvesting can be helpful to many investors, but it’s important to understand some situations that can make you a good candidate for this strategy.
+While tax-loss harvesting can be helpful to many investors, it’s important to understand the situations that can make you a good candidate for this strategy.
 Below, we’ve outlined a few typical situations to help you better understand tax-loss harvesting.
-However, tax-loss harvesting is not appropriate for all investors and, as with all tax-related questions, we encourage you to speak with your tax advisor to review your specific tax situation.
+Tax-loss harvesting is not appropriate for all investors, however, and as with all tax-related questions, we encourage you to speak with your tax advisor to review your specific tax situation.

 You can potentially benefit from a tax-loss harvesting strategy if:

 You have significant capital gains: As we mentioned earlier, the benefit of tax-loss harvesting is the ability to realize losses in your portfolio and then offset any realized capital gains you take across all your investments.
-For example, tax-loss harvesting can be helpful in a tax year where you plan to sell an investment property, business, or other investment where you might have a large capital gain.
-When you choose to enroll in our tax-loss harvesting service, TDAIM reviews your portfolio on a daily basis to look for tax-loss harvesting opportunities, which means you can realize losses throughout the year that might not necessarily be available at year-end.
+For example, tax-loss harvesting can be helpful in a tax year when you plan to sell an investment property, business, or other investment where you might have a large capital gain.
+When you enroll in our tax-loss harvesting service, TDAIM reviews your portfolio daily to look for tax-loss harvesting opportunities, which means you can realize losses throughout the year that might not necessarily be available at year-end.
 This may further help you to offset capital gains.

 You’re in a higher tax bracket: Tax-loss harvesting may help reduce the potential income tax you have to pay.
 If you are currently in a higher tax bracket, you can use realized capital losses for three purposes:

 1. Offset realized capital gains: Higher income earners can currently pay up to a 23.8% tax rate on realized long-term capital gains.
-If you leverage tax-loss harvesting, you can use realized capital losses to reduce your total amount of realized capital gains, which would lower your tax bill.
+When you use tax-loss harvesting, you can use realized capital losses to reduce your total amount of realized capital gains, which would lower your tax bill.